 Keep an eye out on your walks and day trips for wild or excess food.
 So often there are olive trees, fruit, nuts or wild apple trees going to waste.
 Do your research and learn how to identify plants.
 That way you will know what you are looking at.
 It is also important to be careful if things have been sprayed by the council.
 I would be always cautious of things such as blackberries.
 You may even notice a neighbours tree loaded with fruit that is going to waste on the ground.
 Politely ask if you can have some in exchange for some preserves or baking you make with it.
 They will probably be happy for it to be used!

 12. Repair and Upcycle

 Get the most out of your things by fixing or updating them!
-Even if you don’t know how, you may be able to pay someone a fraction of the cost to fix it rather than buying brand new.
+Even if you don’t know how you may be able to pay someone a fraction of the cost to fix it rather than buying brand new.
 We often are so quick to throw out and buy new, we don’t even stop to consider if it can be fixed or repurposed.
 My hair straighteners and been fixed multiple times by electrician friends over the past 12 years and are still working amazingly!
-Recovering cushions, couches, DIY, get creative and even find a local seamstress if you don’t have access to a sewing machine.
+Recovering cushions, and couches, DIY, get creative, and even find a local seamstress if you don’t have access to a sewing machine.